-The physiotherapists at the clinic all use manual therapy.
+Often when people think about physiotherapy they associate it with some form of manual therapy.
 Manual therapy covers a variety of “hands on” techniques affecting joints which include manipulation and joint mobilisation.
 It also refers to soft tissue techniques such as transverse frictions, myofascial release techniques and neural mobilisations.

 Taping and strapping

-There are a variety of different types of tape and strapping used and a variety of different methods used, depending on the aim or goal of your physio.
-Taping is often used to support injured structures to improve function in the short term and protect the area against further injury.
-We also use taping to give a reminder to the patient to adopt or to indeed avoid certain postural habits.
+There are a variety of different types of tape and strapping used and a variety of different methods used, depending on the your aims and goals.
+Taping is often used to support injured structures to improve function and protect the area against further injury in the short term.
+We also use taping as a reminder to the patient to adopt or to indeed avoid certain postural habits.

-Two of our physios use Acupuncture, this can be helpful to reduce pain in conjunction with other treatment approaches to optimise outcome.
+Two of our physios use Acupuncture.
+This can be helpful to reduce pain in conjunction with other treatment approaches to optimise outcome.
 If you are seeing one of our staff who do not use acupuncture and they feel it would be helpful for you, they would of course liaise with their colleagues to arrange this for you.

 Patient specific rehabilitation or exercise programmes

-Therefore you will not be given a generic exercise sheet or list of exercises that may or may not all be necessary.
-Instead any exercises that we give you will be specific to your particular problem and tailored to fit into your lifestyle.
-Your physio will ensure that you know exactly how to do the exercise and how many times and how often you should be doing them.
-We will progress your exercises as efficiently as possible, so you will not still be doing exercises that are no longer required.
+Therefore you will not be given a generic exercise sheet or a list of exercises which may or may not be necessary.
+Instead any exercises that we give you, will be specific to your particular problem and tailored to fit into your lifestyle.
+Your physio will ensure that you know exactly how to do the exercises and how many times and how often you should be doing them.
+We will progress your programme as efficiently as possible, so you will not be doing exercises that are no longer required.

-In the case of acute injuries once the acute pain and loss of movement has been dealt with, the surrounding muscles will still be weak due to disuse atrophy.
-Unless this is addressed the patient will not be able to return to his or her previous level of activity and will be more prone to re injury.
+In the case of acute injuries once the acute pain and loss of movement has been dealt with the key priority is to strengthen the surrounding muscles.
+These will almost certainly be weak as a consequence of the initial injury and then subsequent disuse due to pain etc. Unless this is addressed the patient will not be able to return to his or her previous level of activity and will be increasingly be prone to reinjury.
 The classic example of this would be the runner with recurrent calf strains or the footballer with recurrent hamstring strains.